essdot/iexpect/README.md

 Unit tests can be run on the command line, or in a browser.
 To run tests on the command line, run `mocha` or `npm test`.

 To run the tests in a browser, run `node bin/serve` and browse to [http://localhost:4444](http://localhost:4444).

+#### Using in browser

+[min/iexpect.min.js](min/iexpect.min.js) is the standalone build that can be used in web pages.
+It will set the global variable 'iexpect'.

 #### Maintainer